A Dispatch from the Happiest Place in Iraq

 Only one of the front page's six stories qualifies as news.

 Bloomberg's Favorite Toy

 Bloomberg View spends big on fancy writers.
 Influence does not follow.

 “The visa question has insidious ways of sowing the seeds of self-censorship,” Dorinda Elliott, the global affairs editor at Condé Nast Traveler, wrote on ChinaFile last month.
-“I am ashamed to admit that I personally have worried about the risk of reporting on sensitive topics, such as human rights lawyers: what if they don’t let me back in?”
-Elliott is a longtime China hand who worked as Newsweek’s Beijing bureau chief in the late 1980s.

 And why public funding is the best solution.